mscheema02/slam-rrt-navigation/README.md

 ### 2) Launch the world + robot

-Launch the Gazebo world and spawn the robot:

 ```bash
 ros2 launch <your_pkg> <your_world_launch>.launch.py
 ```

-Verify:
 - Gazebo shows your world correctly
-- Robot is spawned and publishes:
+- Robot is spawned and publishes to:
   - `/scan` (LiDAR)
   - `/odom`
   - camera topics (if applicable)

 ### 3) Generate and save the map

-Run your mapping + drive around the environment until the map is complete.
+Drive the robot around until the map is complete, then save:

-If you are using a standard map server workflow, saving might look like:

 ```bash
 ros2 run nav2_map_server map_saver_cli -f maps/raw/my_map
 ```

-This typically outputs:
+Outputs typically include:
 - `my_map.pgm` (or `.png`)
 - `my_map.yaml`

-> If your project uses a custom method of saving the map, use that instead — the key is to export a map image + metadata.
+> If your project saves maps differently, use that method — the requirement is: map image + metadata.

 ### 4) Run map processing + RRT planning